 Shopify statistics from 2018 reveal that China leads in ecommerce at an 83% market penetration, currently tied with South Korea.
 As far as ecommerce growth goes, India shows the most promise.
 It leads with a compound annual growth rate of 19.9%, followed by Indonesia at 17.7%.
 The revenue per user is at $1,952 in the US, two times higher than China’s $634 per user.
 While these seem like ripe markets for e-retailers looking to go international, based on ease of business, New Zealand, Singapore, and Denmark may be better choices.

 29. Ecommerce growth trends indicate that revenues will surpass $638 billion in the United States by 2022.

 And with 40% of consumers in the United States stating that online shopping has become essential to their lives, that forecast isn’t at all surprising.
 The industries projected to have the most growth are in the toy, hobby, and DIY categories.
 It’s interesting to note that despite these forecasts for online shopping growth, it’s anticipated that online sales will be on par with the sales revenue generated by physical stores.

-When it comes to the most popular ecommerce platforms in the US, most online stores use Shopify.
+When it comes to the most popular ecommerce platforms in the US, most online stores use Shopify, while the most useful Shopify apps come from the inventory management category.
 According to WooCommerce stats, Shopify has a 22% market distribution worldwide, while WooCommerce has a somewhat smaller piece of the pie at 15%.

 30. Adopting an omnichannel approach to marketing is a must for e-retailers this year and in future years.